©GOA |

 Later, we assembled in a room with all those who graduated before

 1960.
-I learned that there was nobody of the 1955 vintage and only a few
+I learned that nobody was of the 1955 vintage and only a few

 Jens Baggesen, Danish-German poet |